-The Question Formulation Technique (QFT) is a simple but rigorous step-by-step process designed to help students formulate, work with, and use their own questions.
+The Question Formulation Technique (QFT) is a simple but rigorous step-by-step process created by the Right Question Institute to help all people — students and adults — formulate, work with, and use their own questions.

 We recommend watching this video of students using the QFT in a high school humanities classroom in Boston.
 We have videos of the QFT being used in other grade levels and subjects, as well.

 Using the QFT with adults